sagemath/sagewiki_to_gh-2022-10-10/Unit_of_Measurement.md

 [[http://home.scarlet.be/be052320/Unum_tutorial.html|Unum tutorial]]
  * ''License'': GPL
- * Last update: 2005
+ * Last update: 2005 - Designed for '''Python 2.5'''
+ * Supported architectures: Linux, Windows, others
  * It boasts [[http://home.scarlet.be/be052320/Unum_tutorial.html#_Integration_with_Numerical_1|integration]] with NumPy and some degree of customization.
- * Small size (12.7 Kbytes archived) and self-consistent.
+ * Small size (12.7 Kbytes archived, 119.7 Kbytes installed) and self-consistent.
 Easy installation.
  * It has been tested to work with basic functionalities in '''SAGE 3.4.2'''
 {{{#!python
 ----------------------------------------------------------------------